-- Nurture small group nurture sessions to give children time to talk. - Thrive a programme to develop resilient confident children.
+- Nurture small group nurture sessions to give children time to talk - Thrive a programme to develop resilient confident children. - Zones of Regulation a programme to support children with identifying their emotional state and the responses to this

 7 How will the curriculum and learning environment be matched to pupils' needs?